Super Mega Worm: Release

 Super Mega Worm was initially released for iOS on August 26, 2010.
-Over time it has been given many updates which have added features such as new control schemes.
-Originally the game could only be played with a slider along the bottom of the screen which either made the worm move up or down but now it can be controlled with an on screen D-pad or by tilting the Accelerometer.
-The game also now supports the iPad gaming unit, the iCade.
-Updates have also added achievements which can be tracked though Apple's Game Center, and made the game a universal app meaning it can run on both an iPhone/iPod touch or an iPad without the user having to buy two separate apps.
+Over time it had been given many updates, which added features such as new control schemes.
+Originally the game could only be played with a slider along the bottom of the screen which either made the worm move up or down but now it could be controlled with an on screen D-pad or by tilting the Accelerometer.
+The game also supported the iPad gaming unit, the iCade.
+Updates also added achievements which could be tracked though Apple's Game Center, and made the game a universal app meaning it could run on both an iPhone/iPod touch or an iPad without the user having to buy two separate apps.

-Recently, Deceased Pixel have introduced the ‘Mecha Wojira’ paid DLC for both the original game and the Christmas edition.
-This paid update gives the player a more powerful worm and an extra song.
+Deceased Pixel introduced the ‘Mecha Wojira’ paid DLC for both the original game and the Christmas edition.
+This paid update gave the player a more powerful worm and an extra song.
 The DLC was made available through the app store for $0.99.

-In order to celebrate the release of their new game, Recess Riot, Deceased Pixel made Super Mega Worm free for a limited time during October 2012.
+In order to celebrate the release of their new game, Recess Riot, Deceased Pixel made the game free for a limited time during October 2012.

 Reception

-The iOS version of Super Mega Worm has generally received mixed reviews from review sites.
-While Levi Buchanan of IGN stated "It’s absolutely bizarre – the humor and WTF scenarios are truly funny – but unlike so many other weird games, Super Mega Worm is actually fun to play for more than five minutes".
+The iOS version received above-average reviews according to the review aggregation website Metacritic.
+Levi Buchanan of IGN stated, "It's absolutely bizarre – the humor and WTF scenarios are truly funny – but unlike so many other weird games, Super Mega Worm is actually fun to play for more than five minutes."

-Chris Reed of Slidetoplay also states that "There’s not much to it, but its charm and high level of ridiculousness will keep you smiling the whole way through".

-Slidetoplay also included Super Mega Worm as number 34 in their list of the ‘50 Best iPhone games of 2010’.
-They called it ‘pure kitschy fun’, while also mentioning that ‘There’s not much to it, but its charm and high level of ridiculousness will keep you smiling the whole way through’.
+Chris Reed of SlideToPlay said, "There's not much to it, but its charm and high level of ridiculousness will keep you smiling the whole way through."
+The website also included the game at number 34 in their list of the '50 Best iPhone games of 2010'.
+Andrew Podolsky called it "pure kitschy fun", while also mentioning that, "There's not much to it, but its charm and high level of ridiculousness will keep you smiling the whole way through."

-Furthermore, Jon Jordan of Pocket Gamer states that "despite some old skool charms and interesting controls, Super Mega Worm doesn't quite live up to its world conquering destructive tendencies".
+Furthermore, Jon Jordan of Pocket Gamer said: "Despite some old skool charms and interesting controls, Super Mega Worm doesn't quite live up to its world conquering destructive tendencies."